 Plenty of children head to camp over the summer, so why not take the whole family?
 Several camps around the country offer lodging, activities, and food, and families can stay together or separately.
 Accommodations range from tents to cabins, to lodges.
 We love these family summer camps around the US.

 16. City escape

-City vacations offer something for everyone, and if families want to stay together, consider booking an Airbnb or VRBO rental.
+City vacations offer something for everyone, and if families want to stay together, consider booking a vacation rental.
 Some favorite places to explore with all ages include: Chicago, Phoenix, and London, but there are cities around the world made for family exploring.

 Choosing a city for a multigenerational vacation, allows families to plan a multitude of experiences.
 Our favorite multi-gen activities include museum scavenger hunts, food tours, and hop-on hop-off buses.

 Depending on the destination and safari outfitter, children might need to meet a minimum age requirement.
 This can vary from 4 years old, to 15 years old.
 Take this into consideration when planning a safari.

 Safaris provide an experience unlike most other vacations because families are completely unplugged, and there is nothing quite like closeups with animals in the wild.
 Here are some family-friendly safaris if you are considering a trip.

 18. European villa

 If you want a destination that provides the ultimate escape, consider renting a villa in Europe.
 There are plenty of websites to help your search, including Gîtes de France (rental properties in France), Agriturismos in Italy, and VRBO are good options as well.
 Be sure to check out our Airbnb tips before booking.

 Villas allow families to create their own itinerary, explore beautiful areas of Europe or relax by a pool in an olive grove.
 There are plenty of guided tours to organize, and families can choose who does the cooking: the group or hiring someone to make the meal at their home.
 It’s a win-win for everyone.